Quicr/quicr-protocol-spec/moq-arch.md

 appropriate.
 Many applications can leverage the existing key managed scheme used in HLS and DASH for DRM protected content.

-Relays reachable on the Internet are assumed to have a burstiness relationship with teh Origin and the protocol provides a way to verify that any data moved is on behalf of a give Origin.
+Relays reachable on the Internet are assumed to have a bustiness relationship with teh Origin and the protocol provides a way to verify that any data moved is on behalf of a give Origin.